TanyTany/TanyTany/README.md

 ### Hi there, I'm Tatyana Krasnova <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-### I'm a Junior QA Automation Engineer, graduated from the courses of software tester in [Netology](https://netology.ru/programs/qa) and ready to apply the knowledge in practice.
+### I'm a QA Automation Engineer, graduated from the courses of software tester in [Netology](https://netology.ru/programs/qa) and ready to apply the knowledge in practice.

 - 🔭 I’m looking for a job
 - 🌱 I’m currently learning Java